atilatech/angular-seed/README.md

 # AngularSeed

-This is a basic template of the Atila front end to get you familiar with the front end set up.
+An outline of [Atila's front end](https://atila.ca/) to get you familiar with Atila's Angular architecture.